 Each contractor invoice clearly shows the percentage held back and tracks accumulated retention.
 This approach prevents disputes and ensures collection of all funds at project completion.

-Projects that span multiple years need separate tracking systems for each payment phase.
-Our invoice generator adjusts for retainage automatically and monitors payment status across active milestones.
+For projects that span multiple years, I’ve implemented separate tracking systems for each payment phase.
+My invoice generator adjusts for retainage automatically and monitors payment status across active milestones.

-Specialized contractor invoice templates streamline our process for each billing scenario.
-These templates have sections for progress billing, change orders, and milestone tracking.
-This ensures we capture all critical details that could affect payment timing.
+I’ve created specialized contractor invoice templates for each billing scenario.
+These templates have dedicated sections for progress billing, change orders, and milestone tracking.
+This ensures I capture all critical details that could affect payment timing.

-Note that meticulous records and clear stakeholder communication form the foundation of managing complex billing scenarios.
-These strategies have reduced our payment delays by 40% and eliminated billing disputes on large-scale projects almost entirely.
+I’ve learned that meticulous records and clear stakeholder communication form the foundation of managing complex billing scenarios.
+These strategies have reduced my payment delays by 40% and virtually eliminated billing disputes on large-scale projects.

 Troubleshooting Payment Issues